-Educational Partner(s) Process for Engagement Administrators / Principals Our Administrators group is called the Regional Leadership Team, which is composed of the following groups: • Superintendent and Project Manager • Principals • Assistant Principals • Learning Center Coordinators (Certificated administrators similar to an Assistant Principal) • Lead Teachers • Site-level Counselors • Situdent Retention Support staff • Student Relations Managers and Student Regional Utilities (similar to office managers) • Regional Specialists (Special Education Program Specialist, English Learner LCC, Regional Counselor) • Regional Administrators (State and Federal Program Coordinator and Director of CTE) The Regional Leadership Team meets monthly either virtually or inperson to review progress toward our LCAP Goals and Actions, CSI, DA, and other needs as they arise.
+Educational Partner(s) Process for Engagement Lead Teachers Site-level Counselors Student Retention Support staff Student Relations Managers and Student Regional Utilities (similar to office managers) Regional Specialists (Special Education Program Specialist, English Learner LCC, Regional Counselor) Regional Administrators (State and Federal Program Coordinator and Director of CTE) The Regional Leadership Team meets monthly either virtually or in- person to review progress toward our LCAP Goals and Actions, CSI, DA, and other needs as they arise.
 From these meetings, we implement a share out model where the site leadership work with their certificated and classified staff at local professional developments.
 The feedback from those meetings is used when setting the agenda for upcoming Regional Leadership meetings.
-During 4 training events in the months of September through December 2023, administrators participated in Cognitive Coaching.
-This is a system of encouraging positive conversations and how to handle crucial and coaching conversations in a professional manner.
-Students 8/16/23 - Senior Information Meeting for students and families to provide information about upcoming senior events and graduation requirements.
-One parent commented positively about the fact that our school pays for everything (grad night, field trips, etc.)
+The leadership team participated in two leadership summits during the 2024-2025 school year that were funded via LCAP funds.
+The summits covered a wide spectrum of topics via break-out sessions such as: student supports, college and career readiness, assessment, social-emotional supports, English Learner and unduplicated pupil supports, and community resources.
+Students 8/15/24 - Students were invited to attend an Ice Cream Social event that was held by counselors and community liaisons.
+9/11/24 & 9/26/24 - Students were encouraged to attend one of two Back-to-School Nights with their parents.
+Staff shared academic progress, activities, and positive messages of encouragement to attendees.
+10/17/24 - Students participated in a counselor-led workshop on how to develop and maintain a healthy body image.